How do you make a form convert higher? What are the universal best practices?

 Why it works: You’re increasing people’s main motivation for filling out your form.

 If there’s a password required, state whether you need numbers or disallow certain characters above, beside or below the field.
-Don’t only show it afterwards as an error.
+Don’t only show it afterward as an error.

 Why it works: It prevents frustration and encourages correct filling in from the start.
 After a person made an error, they’re less likely to complete the form if it’s your fault.